harrisonwmitchell/harrisonwmitchell.github.io/_pages/research.md

 ## Working Papers
   1. "[The Global Value of Cities](https://www.nber.org/system/files/working_papers/w34503/w34503.pdf)" (with Aakash Bhalothia, Gavin Engelstad, and Gaurav Khanna)
-  2. "[External Validity and Implementation at Scale: Evidence from a Migration Loan Program in Bangladesh](/files/Paper_NLS_Evaluation.pdf)" (with Mushfiq Mobarak, Karim Naguib, Maira Emy Reimao, and Ashish Shenoy)
+  2. "[Delegation Risk and Implementation at Scale: Evidence from a Migration Loan Program in Bangladesh](/files/Paper_NLS_Evaluation.pdf)" (with Mushfiq Mobarak, Karim Naguib, Maira Emy Reimao, and Ashish Shenoy)

 ## Work in Progress